hth313/OS4/doc/applications.rst

 The HP-41 already contains alternative modes, such as the catalogs and the clock display.
-Applications as defined here are more formalized compared to the application like behavior that already exists in the HP-41, which rely on flag settings and various ad-hoc tests.
+Applications as defined here are more formalized compared to the application like behaviors that already exist in the HP-41, which rely on flag settings and various ad-hoc tests.

 Technically an application is described by a half register (28 bits)